ganeshramc/PhoneBuzz/README.md

 ## To set up game for yourself
 1. Clone the repository
 2. Activate virtualenv by going to the root folder of the game and typing the command source venv/bin/activate
-3. Set up your own environment variables for twilio credentials.
-This is very important!!!
-You would perform the following commands in the terminal:
+3. Set up your own environment variables for twilio credentials. __This is very important!!!__ You would perform the following commands in the terminal:
-..1. `export TWILIO_AUTH_TOKEN='YOUR TWILIO AUTHENTICATION TOKEN'`
+..+ `export TWILIO_AUTH_TOKEN='YOUR TWILIO AUTHENTICATION TOKEN'`
-..2. `export TWILIO_ACCOUNT_SID='YOUR TWILIO ACCOUNT SID'`
+..+ `export TWILIO_ACCOUNT_SID='YOUR TWILIO ACCOUNT SID'`
 4. You can run it on localhost with the command `python app.py`
 5. You might also want to host your app on a server using services like Heroku, AWS or ngrok...
 6. Enjoy!